anbarak/foundry/README.md

+# 🧰 Foundry

+> Personal Cloud/DevOps macOS Bootstrap Environment
+> Built for engineers who live in the terminal — minimal, secure, and fast to rebuild.
+> This project is continuously refined to reflect the principles below — staying aligned with modern DevOps and internal developer platform (IDP) practices.

 # 🏗️ Foundry

 > Personal Cloud/DevOps macOS Bootstrap Environment
 > 🧰 Built for engineers who live in the terminal — minimal, secure, and fast to rebuild.
-> This project is continuously improved to reflect the principles outlined below — keeping it aligned with modern DevOps practices and internal developer platform (IDP) thinking.
+> This project is continuously refined to reflect the principles below — staying aligned with modern DevOps and internal developer platform (IDP) practices.

 ![macOS](https://img.shields.io/badge/os-macOS%20(Apple%20Silicon)-blue?style=flat-square&logo=apple)
 ![Terminal First](https://img.shields.io/badge/terminal-first-lightgrey?style=flat-square&logo=gnubash)